marmelab/react-admin/docs/List.md

 ### Filters

-You can add a filter element to the list:
+You can add a filter element to the list using the `filters` prop:

 ```js
 const PostFilter = (props) => (